mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 How long to keep a newsfeed and its articles in the database after all its subscriptions have been deleted.
 Specifying `null` will retain unsubscribed newsfeeds forever, whereas an interval evaluating to zero (e.g. `"PT0S"`) will delete them immediately.

-Note that articles of orphaned feeds are still subject to the `purgeArticleUnread` threshold below.
+Note that articles of orphaned newsfeeds are still subject to the `purgeArticleUnread` threshold below.

 ### purgeArticlesRead